AbhishekSingh1909/FStore-Full-Stack-Project/README.md

    - add products to a shopping cart
    - manage their shopping cart
    - checkout the shopping cart / place an order
-4. Order Management: a user is able to...
-   - view their order history
-   - (backend only: cancel their order while it is processing)
+4. Admin can see all order list user can create an order

 ### Admin